ambi1303/Multi-Model/README.md

    - Ensure all backend services are running
    - Check browser console for specific CORS error messages

+5. **Monitoring Issues**:
+   - Ensure all services have the required dependencies (prometheus_client, psutil)
+   - Check if the metrics endpoints are accessible
+   - Verify that the integrated backend can reach all service health endpoints

 ## Development

 - Each service has its own virtual environment for isolation
 - Backend services use FastAPI for API endpoints
 - Frontend uses React with Material-UI components
 - All services communicate through the integrated backend
+- Performance monitoring is integrated into all services

 ## Contributing